postmanlabs/labs-docs/src/pages/docs/sending-requests/generate-code-snippets.md

 ---

-Postman can convert an API request into a code snippet in the programming language or framework of your choosing.
+Postman can convert an API request into a code snippet, and you can choose the programming language or framework.
 You can use this generated code snippet in your front-end applications.

-> This guide contains information about generating code snippets from API requests.
+> This guide has information about generating code snippets from API requests.
 For information about generating server-side boilerplate code from an API specification, see [Generating server code](/docs/designing-and-developing-your-api/generating-server-code/).

 ## Contents